cassiozen/useStateMachine/README.md

 // (Where TOGGLE stands for an event name that will trigger a transition.)
 ```

-Or the extended, object syntax, which allows for more control over the transition (like adding guards):
+Or using the extended, object syntax, which allows for more control over the transition (like adding guards):

 ```js
 on: {